ST10172466/Prog7312POE/readme.md

 ## **5. Run the Application**

-1. **Set the Startup Project**:
-   - If there are multiple projects in the solution, right-click the desired startup project in the **Solution Explorer** and select **Set as Startup Project**.

-2. **Run the Application**:
+1. **Run the Application**:
    - Press `F5` or click the **Start** button (green play icon) to run the application.
-   - The application should launch in the appropriate environment (console, browser, or GUI).
+   - The application should launch in the appropriate environment.

 ---